sriharsha1817/sriharsha1817/README.md

 - 👨‍💻 [Blood Bank Management System](https://github.com/sriharsha1817/Blood-Bank-Management-System-Enhancing-Blood-Donation-Accessibility.git) — A role-based Flask web app for managing blood donations, real-time requests, and stock using SSE, MySQL, and Flask-Login.
 - 👨‍💻[GestureSnake: Hand-Controlled Adventure](https://github.com/sriharsha1817/GestureSnake-Hand-Controlled-Adventure.git) —  A Python-based OpenCV game where the snake is controlled using real-time hand gestures via MediaPipe with dynamic speed and intuitive palm tracking.
 - 👨‍💻[RAG-GPT](https://github.com/sriharsha1817/Gemini-Powered-Custom-Document-Q-A-Assistant-RAG-GPT-.git) —  A Streamlit-based RAG chatbot that lets users upload PDF, DOCX, or TXT files and ask questions, retrieving relevant chunks using TF-IDF and generating contextual answers via Google's Gemini API with source tracking and chat history.
+- 👨‍💻[Stock-Price-Dashboard](https://github.com/sriharsha1817/Stock-Price-Dashboard.git) —  A comprehensive financial analysis platform combining real-time stock data visualization with an AI-powered chatbot for intelligent market insights.
+- 👨‍💻[Hyperlocal-Store-Wise-Search-Insights-Dashboard](https://github.com/sriharsha1817/Hyperlocal-Store-Wise-Search-Insights-Dashboard.git) —  This project is a sophisticated "Hyperlocal Search Insights Dashboard" designed for a retail chain like KFC.
+It acts as an analytical tool for regional managers or business analysts to monitor and understand the search performance of different store locations.

 ---